Debit Cards vs. Credit Cards

 It’s no accident that credit cards are more enticing than debit cards—they are much more profitable for the banks.
 They earn money from the high interest rates on balances, from the increasingly high interchange or “swipe” fees they charge merchants, and from the onerous penalty rates they often impose.

-In the meantime, it’s important to keep in mind the differences between debit and credit cards and use each type of card appropriately.
+Before using either credit or debit cards, keep in mind the differences between them and use each type of card appropriately.